aldojasb/general_projects/rl_cstr_optimization/README.md

 If the advantage is positive, the action was better than expected → encourage similar actions.
 If negative, the action was worse → discourage similar actions.

+**Exploring GAE properties**
+What TD and λ Mean:
+TD (Temporal Difference): A method for estimating the value of states by comparing immediate rewards with predicted future values λ (Lambda): Controls the trade-off between bias and variance in advantage estimation The λ Parameter: λ=0.0: Pure TD(0) - only uses immediate reward + next state value λ=1.0: Pure Monte Carlo - uses actual returns from that point onward λ=0.95: Standard GAE - weighted combination (default in PPO)

 ### PPO Policy and Value Updates